Your cart is empty.

 Born in Milwaukee in 1983, Kruse became fascinated by fermentation science at an early age, as her father spent his career making beer at Miller Brewery Company.
 Before becoming a brewer, he served as a U.S. Navy officer in the San Francisco area and fell in love with Napa and Sonoma wine country’s climate and lifestyle.
 His daughter grew up watching her parents enjoy a good bottle of wine with dinner on weeknights, and frequent family vacations to wine country piqued Kruse’s interest in a winemaking career.

-Kruse moved to Napa Valley at age 17 immediately after high school graduation, driven by her fledgling passion.
-She studied at Napa Valley College while waiting for acceptance into University of California, Davis.
-Internships were tackled between quarter semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
-At UC-Davis, Kruse also worked in the laboratory of respected sensory scientist Dr. Hildegarde Heymann—an invaluable opportunity that developed her sensory analysis skills.
+Kruse moved to the Napa Valley after high school graduation, driven by her fledgling passion.
+She studied at Napa Valley College while awaiting acceptance into University of California, Davis.
+She tackled internships between semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
+At UC-Davis, Kruse also worked in the laboratory of respected sensory scientist, Dr. Hildegarde Heymann.
+This was an experience that helped develop her sensory analysis skills.

-As associate winemaker at Jordan, Kruse oversees all aspects of quality control in the laboratory and cellars, such as fermentation monitoring, tank and lot organizing, bottling, labeling and cork selection.
-With Davis constantly visiting the vineyards, Kruse helps to guide every wine lot through the fermentation process with daily testing at the winery.
-Her dedication to quality has taken her to Portugal twice to learn hands-on about cork making and to the forests of Bordeaux to study barrel crafting.
+As winemaker at Jordan, Kruse oversees all aspects of managing the day-to-day operations in the cellars, including quality control experiments, fermentation monitoring, tank and lot organizing, selecting and inspecting barrels, blending, batonnage, selecting corks and bottles, bottling and labeling.
+She works closely with Dana Grande and Brent Young on guiding the grapes from the vineyard to the winery.
+Her dedication to quality has taken her to Portugal several times to learn about cork-making and to the forests of Bordeaux to study barrel-crafting.

-She resides in Windsor, Calif., with her husband and daughter.
-When a rare slow time occurs for the winemaking team, she enjoys traveling and playing golf.
+She resides in Windsor with her husband and daughter.
+When she’s not at the winery, she enjoys cooking and traveling with her family.